runelite/runelite/README.md

 ### How To Use
 To use RuneLit, you can build the project yourself by following RuneLite's [guide to building with IntelliJ IDEA](https://github.com/runelite/runelite/wiki/Building-with-IntelliJ-IDEA).

+Alternatively, you can download a release from [RELEASES](https://github.com/zeruth/runelit/releases)